A continuous symmetry breaking measure for finite clusters using Jensen-Shannon divergence: Numerical Results

 Here we explore how the SBM behaves under different situations.
 We begin with finite clusters of atoms that are cut out from larger bulk crystals.
 This simulates idealized nanoparticles where there are no local atomic displacements or relaxations except for the finite size of the particle.
 This is not different from a point-group symmetry analysis of discrete molecules.
 However, we are interested in this as an illustrative example of quantifying the SBM inherent in the nanosizing.

 \paragraph{Test Design} In our exploration, we create finite chunks of material where the particle shape either preserves or breaks the underlying symmetry, and we delve into each scenario.
-We investigate a counterclockwise rotation operation $R_\alpha$ along the 4-fold symmetry axis of the face-centered cubic (FCC) nickel structure, considering spherical and cubic cutouts (point-symmetry-preserving), as well as spheroidal and rectangular cutouts (symmetry-lowering): \begin{itemize} \item \textbf{Spherical Cutout}: Contains all atoms within a distance of one lattice parameter from the central nickel atom. \item \textbf{Cubic Solid Cutout}: Has a side length of one lattice parameter, forming a regular unit cell of nickel. \item \textbf{Spheroidal Cutout}: Centered on a central atom, extending two unit cells along the major axis and one unit cell along each minor axis, containing all atoms within this volume. \item \textbf{Rectangular Solid Cutout}: Encompasses two adjacent unit cells. \end{itemize} The rotation axis passes through either the central nickel atom or the cluster’s center of mass (if no central atom exists) and is parallel to the positive $c$-axis of the original crystallographic unit cell.
+We investigate a counterclockwise rotation operation $R_\alpha$ along the 4-fold symmetry axis of the face-centered cubic (FCC) nickel structure, considering spherical and cubic cutouts (point-symmetry-preserving), as well as spheroidal and rectangular cutouts (symmetry-lowering): \begin{itemize} \item \textbf{Spherical Cutout}: Contains all atoms within a distance of one lattice parameter from the central nickel atom. \item \textbf{Cubic Solid Cutout}: Has a side length of one lattice parameter, forming a regular unit cell of nickel. \item \textbf{Spheroidal Cutout}: Centered on a central atom, oriented with the unique long axis in the crystallographic $ab$-plane, extending two unit cells along the in-plane major axis, one unit cell along the orthogonal in-plane minor axis, and one unit cell along the $c$-axis, containing all atoms within this volume. \item \textbf{Rectangular Solid Cutout}: Encompasses two adjacent unit cells. \end{itemize} The rotation axis passes through either the central nickel atom or the cluster’s center of mass (if no central atom exists) and is parallel to the positive $c$-axis of the original crystallographic unit cell.

 In this test, the lattice parameter for nickel was chosen to be $3.52$~\AA.
 The atomic displacement parameters (ADP) for each nickel atom were set to \uiso$ = 0.013$~\AA$^{2}$.
 For each nickel atom, the electron count is 28, which aligns with its atomic number, $Z$.
 Additionally, the occupancy, $o$, is set to one for each site.
 For the evaluation of SBM, both $\sbm^{KL}_{R_\alpha}[\mu]$ and $\sbm^{JS}_{R_\alpha}[\mu]$ were estimated using Monte Carlo random sampling.
 The sample sizes for these estimations were determined based on a 95\% confidence interval, with a bilateral error tolerance set at $0.025$ for the KL-SBM and $0.0025$ for the JS-SBM.